 top of page

-Ally Thomas (she/her/hers) is a NYC based multidisciplinary theatre artist and educator.
-Her work centers radical care and self-compassion for folks of all body shapes, sizes, and abilities with a focus on fat liberation and accessibility.
+Ally Thomas (she/her/hers) is a NYC-based theatre artist and educator.
+Her multidisciplinary work centers care and compassion for folks of all body shapes, sizes, and abilities with a focus on fat liberation and accessibility.

 She fosters community through her work as a director and teaching artist.
-Whether in the classroom or rehearsal room, her focus on ensemble building creates a space in which students know they have stories worth sharing.
-Recent teaching residencies include: Florida Rep, American Stage, Sarah Lawrence College Civic Engagement and NYC Department of Education (ArtsConnection, Children's Museum of the Arts)
+Whether in the classroom or rehearsal room, her focus on ensemble building creates a space where students know they have stories worth sharing.
+Recent teaching residencies include: Florida Rep, American Stage, Sarah Lawrence College Civic Engagement, and NYC Department of Education (ArtsConnection, Children's Museum of the Arts)

 As a producer and administrator, Ally curates community-engaged programming ranging from social justice theatre performances, to youth development programs, to philanthropic events.